HomeDocumentationAPI Reference

 • Contains more than a single common term or common website URL (a website URL only is acceptable if it provides a clear and accurate description of a transaction on a customer's statement)

-Your customers may notice that the descriptor on their credit card appears once their card is authorized (but before the transaction has been captured or settled).
+Your customers may notice that the descriptor on their credit card appears once authorized (but before the transaction has been captured or settled).
 This "authorization descriptor" is also known as a "pending descriptor."
 Some issuing banks will display a different line of text from the final descriptor.
+That's why it's important to note "RCH" in the descriptor.

 Keep in mind that pending transactions are not available to be disputed or charged back.

 Understanding your customers and providing proactive information to them is key to avoiding chargebacks.
-Many Requests for Information (RFIs) or chargebacks come about as a result of the end consumer not remembering a particular transaction.
+Many Requests for Information (RFIs) or chargebacks result from the end consumer not remembering a particular transaction.
 Having a clear descriptor is key to avoiding this pitfall.

 ❗️

-These are the most common ways transaction descriptors are displayed for end consumers who use non-credit card payment methods.
+The following table shows the most common ways to display transaction descriptors for end consumers who use non-credit card payment methods.

 Alternative Payment MethodBilling Descriptor